Tag Archive for: Pilates Ann Arbor

 Here are some benefits of Pilates that men of all ages can enjoy:

-• Improved flexibility: Flexibility is crucial.
-According to Harvard Health, it allows us to more easily achieve a full range of motion, which leads to both improved athletic performance (a smoother golf swing) and functional abilities (reaching and bending).
+• Improved flexibility: According to Harvard Health, flexibility allows us to more easily achieve a full range of motion, which leads to both improved athletic performance (a smoother golf swing) and functional abilities (reaching and bending).
 Muscles get shorter and less elastic as we age, so exercises like Pilates that lengthen the muscles and improve flexibility are great for keeping you moving.

 • Building strength: Pilates can be an effective strength training workout for all fitness levels; this exercise can be adapted to provide stability for beginners or provide a challenging workout for athletes.

-• Alleviate pain and side effects of illness: Working the deep abs and pelvic floor can help alleviate back problems, and can be incredibly beneficial for men who have been, or will be, treated for prostate cancer.
-According to the American Cancer Society, the “chance of having prostate cancer rises rapidly after age 50,” making it especially useful for men in this age group.
+• Alleviate pain and side effects of illness: Working the deep abs and pelvic floor can help alleviate back problems, and can be incredibly beneficial for men who have been, or will be, treated for a number of diseases.
+Notably, men suffering from prostate cancer have experienced notable pain relief thanks to Pilates.

 • It supports weight loss: Pilates helps to create long, lean, fit bodies.
 There are many ways that doing Pilates supports weight loss, but it is also recommended that you eat a healthy diet and incorporate cardio to boost the metabolism.

 • Safety: While high-intensity workouts are great for getting your heart pumping, they can be jarring on your joints and possibly cause injury.
 Pilates, especially when done with a knowledgeable trainer, is a safe, effective way to workout without the pain.
-It can be done as a standalone routine or worked into a more high-intensity regimen for variation.

 • It can be done alone or in a group: Men still wary of trying Pilates (despite the endorsement of many professional athletes!) can start off with a private Pilates session.
 One-on-one sessions will put you in contact with a Pilates trainer who can give you individual attention and a great introduction to this workout that’s adapted to your current fitness level.
 At MOVE Wellness, small group classes are limited to six students to allow for personalized instruction.